Pen Shows for Noncollectors

 Although our ratings below are necessarily subjective, they are based on certain widely-applicable considerations: most importantly, the immediate location and nearby facilities, and the accessibility of other places of interest.
 Shows are listed in calendar order, and include only those which we have attended personally.

 Philadelphia's main problem is timing: so soon after New Year's, many potential participants would just as well stay home, and the show has had its share of bad weather over the years.
-The current hotel is rather sterile and not as central as the old Warwick of times past, but it is still quite easy to get everywhere on foot or by taxi.
+The show hotel is reasonably central, but it is still quite easy to get everywhere on foot or by taxi.

 Washington DC is a good choice for a family vacation.
-The hotel is good and the rates excellent; other hotels (including apartment hotels) are in walking distance.
+The hotel is nice and the rates excellent.
 Several major shopping malls can be reached by hotel shuttle or taxi, and central Washington is not far away.
-Crime is a problem in the DC area, so avoid using the Metro for evening outings.